rust-embedded/discovery-mb2/mdbook/src/06-registers/rtrm.md

 Anyway, `0x5000_0000` + `0x504` = `0x50000504`.
 That looks familiar!
 Finally!

 This is the register we were writing to.
 The documentation says some interesting things.
 First, this register can both be written to and read from.
 Next, the register is a 32-bit piece of memory, and each bit represents the state of the corresponding pin.
 That means that bit 19 matches pin 19, for instance.
 Setting the bit to 1 will enable the pin output, and setting it to 0 will reset it.
-Furthermore, we can see that all pin outputs are disable by default, as the reset value of all bits is 0.
+Furthermore, we can see that all pin outputs are disabled by default, as the reset value of all bits is 0.

 We'll use GDB's `examine` command: `x`.
 Depending on the configuration of your GDB server, GDB will refuse to read memory that isn't specified.
 You can disable this behaviour by running: